 We entered into an offer letter with Mr. Kennedy, our Chief Operating Officer and Chief Financial Officer, on November 17, 2016.
 This offer letter provides for a base salary, subject to periodic review.
 Under the offer letter, Mr. Kennedy is also eligible to earn a bonus based on specified criteria and an option grant.
 We have also entered into a change of control and severance agreement with Mr. Kennedy that provides for certain payments and benefits upon a qualifying termination of employment.
+In connection with Mr. Kennedy's retirement to be effective May 15, 2021, consistent with Mr. Kennedy's change of control and severance agreement, we have agreed to provide Mr. Kennedy with six months' salary and continuation coverage under the Consolidated Omnibus Budget Reconciliation Act of 1985, as amended, in exchange for a standard release of claims.
 See "-Potential Payments upon Termination or Change in Control" below for more information.